Apurva-099/Tech-Blog/README.md

 This project is made for the TECH-A-THON 2.0 hackathon.

-In this project we have built a client-side website which is Tech-Blog, the index page is built with CSS-Grid which divides the page into navbar, articles-container and topics-container, For the navbar I used the Bootstrap navbar component, I used DOM manipulations to add divs articles and topics to different div containers, In addition, I used localStorage to store user information on the client-side.
-I built the project using HTML, CSS and Javascript.
+In this project we have built a client-side website which is Tech-Blog, the index page is built with CSS-Grid which divides the page into navbar, articles-container and topics-container, For the navbar we used the Bootstrap navbar component, We used DOM manipulations to add divs articles and topics to different div containers, In addition, We used localStorage to store user information on the client-side.
+We built the project using HTML, CSS and Javascript.

 ## Goals